kareemzok/splash-header/readme.txt

 1. Upload `splash-header` folder  to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. From 'Setting' menu see sub menu 'Splash header'.
+3. From left wordpress menu click on 'Splash header' then plugin settings
 4. Fill in the forms, then save setting.
 5. Use the shortcode [splashheader][/splashheader] or do_shortcode( '[splashheader]' ); in your theme to show the splash header.
+6. You may use other sub link or tabs to the plugin features such as 'design settings' or 'advanced settings'

 == Frequently Asked Questions ==